The Sustainable Winemaking Practices at Lakeview Wine Co. in Niagara include an number of 'green' initiatives.

 Renewable energy is the buzz around town.
 With renewable energy programs and the increasingly efficient technology that is available, we have entered into a partnership with Dream Renewables to utilize our 36,000 square feet of available rooftop space for solar energy generation.
 The solar panel array has a capacity of 282 kilowatt peak output producing clean, renewable energy.

-Lakeview V.P.
-Winemaking, Thomas Green served as the past Chair of Sustainable Winemaking in Ontario; helping the Ontario Wine industry create the first Ontario Sustainable Winemaking manual where wineries can now be certified as adhering to sustainable winemaking practices.
+Lakeview Wine Co. has served as the Chair of Sustainable Winemaking in Ontario; helping the Ontario Wine industry create the first Ontario Sustainable Winemaking manual where wineries can now be certified as adhering to sustainable winemaking practices.